Behind The Cloud is Marc Benioff’s account of how Salesforce grew to the behemoth it is today.

 So he made some conscious moves to counter-act that.

 When they were just starting out in a new city and didn’t yet have office space, he’d rent a suite in a 5-star hotel and run meetings from there.
 Not Regus, not the client’s office, not even the hotel restaurant.
 The hotel SUITE.

 When they could do it, they’d situate their offices next to a major brand like Microsoft and feed off the halo effect.

 And as in the quote above, there was even a time where he turned a CASTLE into an office!

 Marc quotes Sun Tzu a few times throughout the book, and it’s clear that he’s internalized the lessons about turning weaknesses into strengths.
+A lot of the principles from Dale Carnegie’s How To Win Friends and Influence People are also on full display.
 Marc used those lessons to create opportunities to impress and delight customers, allowing Salesforce to keep winning more and more deals.

 Creating a Passionate, Loyal Team